PeterTheobald/HackerDojoPythonGroup/challenges/AccessCounterDict.md

 Does that cover everything we need to count accesses?
-We check `dir(dict)` to see what methods we can override.
+We check `dir(dict)` to see what methods we can override. dict has a lot of methods!
+They are implemented in C for efficiency and directly access the dict's keys and values.
+We may need to implement all of these to accurately count access.

 Here are other ways someone might access a dictionary that we should consider: